mobino/mobino_api/README.txt

 Using the Mobino Widget
 ~~~~~~~~~~~~~~~~~~~~~~~

-The simplest way to use Mobino, is by using the provided Mobino Widget.
+The simplest way to use Mobino is by using the provided Mobino Widget.

 Mobino provides you with a JavaScript widget that you can embed on the page
 where a sale is being made.
 Here's the code you need to put where you want the